martinhbramwell/gspread_HelloOAuthWorld/README.md

     deactivate

-Reactivate the virtual project

-    workon ../venv

-Check it again
+Check it again.
+The `(gspread_HelloOAuthWorld)` prefix should be gone.

     python -c "import sys; print sys.path"

+Reactivate the virtual project.

+    workon gspread_HelloOAuthWorld

+Check it again.
+The `(gspread_HelloOAuthWorld)` prefix should be back again.

+    python -c "import sys; print sys.path"

+Go back to where you were before

+    popd

 [Top](#Steps)